alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/muqolat/2020-08-25-important-of-fiqh.md

 ---
 layout: post
-title: "The importance of Fiqh"
+title: The importance of Fiqh
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Majmu' Fatawa 10/5"
+source: Majmu' Fatawa 10/5
-hijri: Muharram 6, 1442
+hijri: '1442-01-06'
 date: 2020-08-25
 lang: en
 locale: en
-category: [muqolat]
+category:
+- muqolat
-summary: "Scholars are the heirs of the prophets and the prophets left no Dinar or Dirham, but they left knowledge and anyone who takes it will be among the fortunate.
-Being knowledgeable about the religion and knowing the rulings of the Qur'an and Sunnah lead a servant to happiness and is a sign of their success."
+summary: Scholars are the heirs of the prophets and the prophets left no Dinar or Dirham, but they left knowledge and anyone who takes it will be among the fortunate.
+  Being knowledgeable about the religion and knowing the rulings of the Qur'an and Sunnah lead a servant to happiness and is a sign of their success.
 active: muqolat
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 In the Name of Allah, the Most Merciful, the Most Compassionate